Why We Wear Green on St. Patrick’s Day

-green country, and the honoring of an old Irish custom of spreading ashes on the fields to make the land richer.
-Sadly, there is a darker truth about why we celebrate St. Patrick’s Day wearing green.
+Why do we wear green on St. Patrick’s Day?
+Many theories circulate on the web.
+Some of these theories focus on green being part of the Irish flag, Ireland being a lush green country, and honoring an old Irish custom of spreading ashes on the fields to enrich the land.
+Sadly, there is a darker truth behind why we celebrate St. Patrick’s Day wearing green.

 Why We Wear Green on St. Patrick’s Day